 If you are a survivor of sexual abuse by a priest, teacher, coach, or other clergy you are not alone.
 You have rights.
 Our attorneys & advocates are here to help you.

 From simply listening to your story without judgment to assistance navigating the complexities of the New York Child Victims Act, we are ready to help New York child sex abuse survivors in their fight for justice and healing.
 Our law firm of legal professionals and advocates have spent 37 years working with survivors of sexual abuse and litigating cases against Catholic dioceses and religious orders nationwide.
 We have partnered with attorney Steve Boyd to serve survivors of child sexual abuse in the Dioceses of Rochester and Buffalo.

 Diocese of Rochester Chapter 11 Bankruptcy

-Clergy accused of child sexual abuse in the Diocese of Rochester.
+Clergy Accused of Child Sexual Abuse in the Diocese of Rochester

-The list below contain the names of clergy who were assigned within or working in the New York Diocese of Rochester who have been accused of sexual misconduct.
+The list below contains the names of clergy who were assigned within or working in the Diocese of Rochester who have been accused of sexual misconduct.
 While lawsuits were filed involving many of these alleged perpetrators, the vast majority of the claims against these individuals have been settled or have not been fully evaluated in a civil or criminal court.
 Accordingly, the allegations should be considered just allegations and should not be considered proved or substantiated in a court of law.

 All individuals should be considered innocent until proven guilty.
 In some situations, the statute of limitations has expired preventing cases from being heard in a court of law.
-The information contained herein is an attempt to compile information already available to the public including information obtained from the media, www.bishopaccountability.org, the Diocese’s public statements, lists and reports that were released to the public, and other sources that have attempted to chronicle this information for public use.
+The information contained herein is an attempt to compile information already available to the public including information obtained from the media, www.bishopaccountability.org, the Archdiocese’s public statements, lists and reports that were released to the public, and other sources that have attempted to chronicle this information for public use.